What Is Kalshi? How It Works, Fees, and Whether It’s Worth It

 Before placing any trade, use ChanceMetrics tools to understand pricing, payouts, fees, and how the market compares with your own probability estimate.

-Disclosure: We may earn a referral commission if you sign up through links on this page.
-That does not affect our editorial content, rankings, or tool methodology.
+ChanceMetrics may earn a referral commission if you sign up through this link.
+This does not affect our editorial content, calculator methodology, or how we evaluate platforms.
+Trading involves risk of loss.

 Frequently Asked Questions